-Starting on July 1st and running through August 1, any 501(c)(3) nonprofit organization located in Idaho with services aimed at hunger relief can apply for a grant to help support programs and services, food purchase, equipment, or capital purchases that are intended to reduce hunger.
-In 2015, 35 grants were awarded around the state.
+Starting on July 1, 2017 through July 31, 2017, any 501(c)(3) nonprofit organization located in Idaho with services aimed at hunger relief can apply for a grant to help support programs and services, food purchase, equipment, or capital purchases that are intended to reduce hunger.
+In 2016, 34 grants were awarded around the state.

 The Idaho Foodbank, Catholic Charities of Idaho and the Community Action Partnership Association of Idaho work together to grant and administer the awards; applicants are not required to be associated with these organizations to apply or receive funding.

 The Idaho Food Bank Fund is distributing grants to 34 organizations working to solve hunger in Idaho and in your region.
 The grants total $88,800 in 2016, enabling recipients to further their missions in hunger relief.